FALLACY 1: CONTEMPORARY APPROACHES

 To argue that a thing is good because it is “natural,” or bad because it is “unnatural,” in these common senses of the term, is therefore certainly fallacious; and yet such arguments are very frequently used.
 (Moore, 1903, §29; italics in the original)

 This amounts to saying that the word natural has a generally positive argumentative orientation, but not for the author’s group.
-The naturalistic fallacy goes hand in hand with a range of reciprocal fallacies, named after the antonyms of “natural”: culturalist fallacy, etc. S. Orientation.
+The naturalistic fallacy goes hand in hand with a range of reciprocal fallacies, named after the antonyms of “natural”: culturalist fallacy, etc. see orientation.

 Fogelin (see above) adds:

 — The fallacy of misplaced concreteness.
-Whitehead introduced this expression in the field of the philosophy of science, to denote the error of forgetting the distinction between the model and reality, and more generally between words and things.
+Whitehead introduced this term in the field of the philosophy of science, to denote the error of forgetting the distinction between the model and reality, and more generally between words and things.

 4. Informal Logic and Pragma-Dialectic